 The Air Jordan Future is available in men’s and women’s sizing.
-The men’s version is offered in sizes ranging from 7.5 to 18 while the women’s range from 5 to 13.

 The story of the Air Jordan Future is directly tied to that famous silhouette that started a whole new and vast line of basketball shoes — the Air Jordan.
 It’s a story that began decades ago, in 1985.